How to Become an Infusion Nurse

 Frequently Asked Questions About Becoming an IV Infusion Nurse

-It takes about 4-6 years to become an IV infusion nurse, depending on whether you get an ADN or BSN first.
-This includes 2-4 years to complete your nursing degree and two years of bedside nursing and IV infusion experience.
+It takes about 3-5 years to become an IV infusion nurse, depending on whether you get an ADN or BSN first.
+This includes 2-4 years to complete your nursing degree and one year of clinical nursing experience.

 Related Pages